-Can fenugreek cause a miscarriage?
+Can fenugreek cause miscarriage?
 This is what you are going to find out in this post.

-Indeed, I keep receiving every week many questions from worried women who have taken fenugreek while pregnant, they are mostly afraid this is going to cause them a miscarriage!
+Indeed, I keep receiving every month many emails from worried women who have taken fenugreek while pregnant; they are mostly afraid it’s going to cause them a miscarriage!

 Here are the subjects we are going to discuss here: